eclipse-archived/ceylon-lang.org/blog/2012-01-18-type-system-manifesto.md

 * could be defined in terms that reflect how programmers intuitively reason about types,
-* packaged up in a syntax that is easy to read and understand, and
+* was packaged up in a syntax that is easy to read and understand, and
 * constrained so as to eliminate performance problems, undecidability, and confusing corner cases.